Is anyone else feeling a pervasive sense of helplessness?

 But herein is the underlying issue: that we’re considering our ‘medical’ conditions in complete isolation.
-(Almost as chronically as we consider the members of our society.)
+(Almost as chronically as we consider the separated, isolated members of our society.)

-The body is a whole system.
+Likewise, the body is a whole system.
 And our individual system works in an interconnected nature to every other system.
 As do every other ecosystems ‘in nature’ (ie. outside our front door, because heaven forbid we become overrun with creatures in our living space… Let us ensure that we live sterile lives separated as far as possible from nature.
-Because we’re not a part of nature…?)
+Are we not a part of nature…?)

-Note: our individual system is dependent upon innumerable ‘creatures’ in our micro-biome.
-Which, in among our obsession with stripping away all ‘germs’ possible has devastated our micro-biome..and along with it our immune system.
+Note: our individual system is dependent upon innumerable ‘creatures’ in our microbiome.
+Which, in among our obsession with stripping away anything unsightly, we’ve aimed to strip away all possible, invisible ‘germs’ too with devastating effects on our microbiome..and along with it our immune system.
 (Is it any wonder that our physical health is in such dire straights?
-Are we going about this unbelievably ‘base over apex’?)
+Aren’t we going about this whole health business unbelievably ‘base over apex’…?)

 Are we not a part of nature…?
 Do we not need to work with it?